Skip to contents

 .propensity_col

 Column to use when .propensity is a data frame with a binary exposure.
 Accepts a column name (quoted or unquoted) or numeric index.
-Defaults to the second column.
-Ignored for categorical exposures, where all columns are used.
+Whichever column is selected is read as the probability of the resolved focal level.

 Value